TL;DR

 Historical QS recovery: when to "reset" a keyword

-Sometimes a keyword has a history of poor performance (low CTR for a year), and despite your optimisations the QS stays low because the historical data is dragging it down.
+Sometimes a keyword has a history of poor performance (low CTR for a year), and despite your optimizations the QS stays low because the historical data is dragging it down.
 The solution is a reset.

 - Pause the keyword for 2 weeks so the "old data" loses weight in the calculation